 Thus, STEPS can not only help to coordinate better locally, it also serves as a framework to orient local communities to "north stars" for what is working elsewhere.

-Not only does STEPS provide shared understanding as a customer journey map, but it is also a compass.
+STEPS is like a compass.
 If we recognize that there are optimal approaches to each intervention, we can overcome our hyper-localized responses to homelessness and quickly implement national best practices.

 AHEAD